mphasselstrom/quantumswaps/README.md

 # QuantumSwap

-A high-performance API for low-cost, instant cross-chain and DeFi swaps.
+A high-performance API for low-cost, instant cross-chain swaps.

 ## Features